qig123/pdf_trans/mybook/Part II_ Core Issues in Language Design/Part II_ Core Issues in Language Design.md

 **DESIGN & IMPLEMENTATION**

-## 10.2 Containers/collections

-In object-oriented programming, an abstraction that holds a collection of ob- jects of some given class is often called a* container*.
+10.2 Containers/collections In object-oriented programming, an abstraction that holds a collection of ob- jects of some given class is often called a* container*.
 Common containers in- clude sorted and unsorted sets, stacks, queues, and dictionaries, implemented as lists, trees, hash tables, and various other concrete data structures.
 All of the major object-oriented languages include extensive container libraries.
 A few of the issues involved in their creation have been hinted at in this section: Which classes are derived from which others?
 When do we say that “X is a Y” instead of “X contains / uses a Y”?
 Which operations are supported, and what is their time complexity?
 How much “memory churn” (heap allocation and garbage collection) does each operation incur?
 Is everything type safe?
 How extensive is the use of generics?
 How easy is it to iterate over the contents of a con- tainer?
 Given these many questions, the design of safe, efﬁcient, and ﬂexible container libraries is a complex and difﬁcult art.
 For an approach that builds on the gp_list_node base class of Example 10.14, but still leverages templates to avoid the need for type casts, see Exercise 10.8.

 int_list_node n(3); string_list_node s("boo!"); int_list L; L.append(&n); // ok L.append(&s); // will not compile! ■

 In a nutshell, generics exist for the purpose of abstracting over unrelated types, something that inheritance does not support.
 In addition to C++, generics appear in most other statically typed object-oriented languages, including Eiffel, Java, C#, and OCaml.

-### 3CHECK YOUR UNDERSTANDING

-*
+3**CHECK YOUR UNDERSTANDING** 1.
 What are generally considered to be the three deﬁning characteristics of object-oriented programming?
-  2.
-  In what programming language of the 1960s does object orientation ﬁnd its roots?
+2. In what programming language of the 1960s does object orientation ﬁnd its roots?
 Who invented that language?
 Summarize the evolution of the three deﬁning characteristics since that time.

-#### 3.
-Name three important beneﬁts of abstraction.
-4.
-What are the more common names for* subroutine member* and* data member*?
+## 3. Name three important beneﬁts of abstraction.
+4. What are the more common names for* subroutine member* and* data member*?

-*
-  What is a* property* in C#?
-  6.
-  What is the purpose of the “private” part of an object interface?
+## 5. What is a* property* in C#?
+6. What is the purpose of the “private” part of an object interface?
 Why can’t it be hidden completely?
-  7.
-  What is the purpose of the :: operator in C++?
+7. What is the purpose of the :: operator in C++?

-*
-  Explain why in-line subroutines are particularly important in object-oriented languages.
+## 8. Explain why in-line subroutines are particularly important in object-oriented languages.

-*
-  What are* constructors* and* destructors*?
+## 9. What are* constructors* and* destructors*?
 10. Give two other terms, each, for* base class* and* derived class*.
-#### 11. Explain why generics may be useful in an object-oriented language, despite

-the extensive polymorphism already provided by inheritance.
+## 11. Explain why generics may be useful in an object-oriented language, despite the extensive polymorphism already provided by inheritance.

-## 10.2

-#### **Encapsulation and Inheritance**
+10.2 **Encapsulation and Inheritance**

 Encapsulation mechanisms enable the programmer to group data and the sub- routines that operate on them together in one place, and to hide irrelevant details from the users of an abstraction.
 In the preceding section (and like- wise Section 3.3.5) we cast object-oriented programming as an extension of the

 “module-as-type” mechanisms of Simula and Euclid.
 It is also possible to cast object-oriented programming in a “module-as-manager” framework.
 In the ﬁrst subsection below we consider the data-hiding mechanisms of modules in non-object-oriented languages.
 In the second subsection we consider the new data-hiding issues that arise when we add inheritance to modules.
 In the third subsection we brieﬂy return to the module-as-manager approach, and show how several languages, including Ada 95 and Fortran 2003, add inheritance to records, allowing (static) modules to continue to provide data hiding.

-## 10.2.1** Modules**
+10.2.1** Modules**

 Scope rules for data hiding were one of the principal innovations of Clu, Modula, Euclid, and other module-based languages of the 1970s.
 In Clu and Euclid, the declaration and deﬁnition (header and body) of a module always appeared to- gether.
 In Modula-2, programmers had the option of placing the header and the body in separate ﬁles.
 Unfortunately, there was no way to divide the header into public and private parts; everything in it was public (i.e., exported).
 The only concession to data hiding was that pointer types could be declared in a header without revealing the structure of the objects to which they pointed.
 Compilers could generate code for the users of a module (Sidebar 10.1) without the hidden information, since pointers are all of equal size on most machines.
 Ada increases ﬂexibility by allowing the header of a package to be divided into **EXAMPLE** 10.18